Covid-19: ICUs to remain close to limits for some time, warns Reid

 The National Immunisation Advisory Council, responsible for giving advice on how to use the vaccine in Ireland, will meet over the weekend to review the data and EMA’s recommendations, with advice expected in the Department of Health early next week.

-The Department of Health said on Friday it now expects to receive 1.1 million vaccines by the end of March, 300,000 less than was first expected because of a fall-off in supply from AstraZeneca.
+The department said on Friday it now expects to receive 1.1 million vaccines by the end of March, 300,000 less than was first expected, because of a fall-off in supply from AstraZeneca.

-This will see the number of those who are being vaccinated in the first quarter drop from 700,000 to 550,000 based on everybody receiving two doses.
+This will see the number of those who are being vaccinated in the first quarter drop from 700,000 to 550,000, based on each person receiving two doses.

 The public will be vaccinated in order of seniority.
 The first cohort is the over-85s of whom there are 81,000, followed by 90,000 in the 80 to 84 age group, 134,000 who are aged between 75 and 79 and 191,000 between 70 and 74.